rust-lang/cargo/src/doc/faq.md

 because they can be used for early development and temporary patches, even when people use the registry as the primary source of packages.

-At the moment, the Rust team is still making regular changes to the language, and the Rust project recommends using nightly builds.
-This means that for now, package authors make regular changes in order to track the latest Rust.
-This makes downloading the latest `master` from Github the best approach to getting packages at the current point in the community's lifecycle.

 # Why build crates.io rather than use Github as a registry?

 We think that it's very important to support multiple ways to download